AlexNek/Angular2BlazorExamples/README.md

 - [Telerik](https://www.telerik.com/blazor-ui) Develop new Blazor apps and modernize legacy web projects in half the time with a high-performing Grid and 110+ truly native, easy-to-customize Blazor UI components.
 Design and productivity tools are also included.
 - [Developer Express](https://www.devexpress.com/blazor/) Blazor UI Component Library ships with a comprehensive set of native Blazor components (including a DataGrid, Pivot Grid, Scheduler, Chart, Data Editors, and Reporting).
 - [Syncfusion](https://www.syncfusion.com/blazor-components) The Syncfusion Blazor component library offers 85+ responsive, lightweight components, including data visualizations like DataGrid, 50+ Charts, and Scheduler, for building modern web apps.

-## xxx
-At some point you may be wondering which is better, Angular or Blazor?
-As usual, it depends on many factors, so a general answer will never be possible.
-However, we will try to review some of the factors that may be helpful in making your decision.